jenbroek/jenbroek.com/content/photos/ice-cream-cups.md

     - src: cdn:/ice-cream-cookie-cup
 ---

-The weather's been so nice this week, and I saw a patisserie with interesting ice cream cups.
+Cooling off with ice cream in a croissant cup and a cookie cup!